ecwu/ecwu.github.io.source/content/post/120-film-and-rb67.md

 - When "double exposure" is turn off on the film holder (I think only available to Pro SD back) the shutter can only release once.
 - When the rotated back is not properly rotated, the shutter cannot be released.

-Only the ones that impress me the most are listed, when you play with the camera yourself, you will definitely sigh how ingenious the design of this machine is.
+Only the ones that impress me the most are listed, when you play with this camera yourself, you will definitely sigh how ingenious the design of this machine is.

 ## Lens